 Richard Albright has a longstanding commitment to humanitarian affairs and development.
-He joined the Bureau of Population, Refugees and Migration (PRM) as Deputy Assistant Secretary in July 2018 with responsibility for humanitarian policy, advocacy and assistance programs in Africa, Asia and the Near East regions, directing nearly $2 billion to international organizations and non-governmental organizations for humanitarian response.
-In overseeing PRM’s Office of Multilateral Coordination and External Relations, he guides U.S. institutional relationships with the United Nations High Commissioner for Refugees, the International Organization for Migration and the International Committee of the Red Cross, as well as Bureau cooperation with other international organizations and the NGO community.
+He joined the Bureau of Population, Refugees and Migration (PRM) as Deputy Assistant Secretary in July 2018 and has responsibility for humanitarian assistance programs in Asia and the Near East.
+He oversees PRM’s Office of Multilateral Coordination and External Relations, shepherding the United States’ institutional relationships with the UN High Commissioner for Refugees, the International Organization for Migration and the International Committee of the Red Cross.

 From 2016 to 2018, Mr. Albright served as Deputy Assistant Secretary and Coordinator for Foreign Assistance in the State Department’s Bureau of Near Eastern Affairs, advising on the coordination of U.S. foreign assistance to the Middle East and North Africa, which totals over seven billion dollars annually, and ensuring that programs effectively advance U.S. policy priorities.

 Richard Albright has managed a wide range of economic policy, development, humanitarian and security issues across assignments in the Middle East, South Asia, Europe and Washington.
 As Foreign Policy Advisor to the Chief of Naval Operations, Albright ensured close coordination between the State